LeNPaul/Lagrange/_posts/2020-11-16-Non-Profit-Guide-To-Branding.md

 But the case is not always like that.
 With codeless tools now available on the internet, you can even design your website yourself.
 Pick a theme that looks like what you want to create and change it to your unique design.

-I wrote an article about why every nonprofit, regardless of size, must design a website.
+I wrote an article about [why every nonprofit, regardless of size, must design a website](https://blog.subdesigne.com/This-is-why-you-must-design-a-website-for-your-organization/)

 A website is also an excellent place to empower your brand to shine through and become more memorable.